WizVille/rael/README.md

 Here is an example:

 ```
-# An exemple of a questionnaire_page
+# An example of a questionnaire_page
 # questionnaire_page has many questions
 # questionnaire_page has one preference
 # preference has one question